albertojulian/mada-driver-assistant/README.md

 # Basic Multimodal Agentic Driver Assistant (MADA)

-The goal is having a driver assistant as complete as possible with only a few elements:
+The goal is having a driver assistant as complete as possible with the following components:
+- an RGB and Depth camera: Intel Realsense D435i
+- a cell phone: Samsung
+- a computer: Apple M1 with just 8 GB of RAM

 The only output is speech audio warnings or suggestions.